MrAmbiG/docker/2tier_pgadmin/README.md

 `docker-compose exec web python /code/hello_django/manage.py makemigrations` and
 `docker-compose exec web python /code/hello_django/manage.py migrate` will
 do the migrations.
 After this we can create our admin user.
-`docker-compose exec web python /code/hello_django/manage.py createsuperuser`
-Now we can log into our admin panel
+`docker-compose exec web python /code/hello_django/manage.py createsuperuser` Now we can log into our admin panel
 `<django app homepage>/admin`
-Access the pgadmin4 portal at port 8080 and then add server.
-Give psql as the name.
-dbname - db
-db password - postgres
-db username - postgres